 Tel Aviv-Yafo is definitely the place to be for me!
 Sun, Mediterranean breeze, terraces on the beach, great atmosphere and you name it for the best vacation ever!
 I will definitely come back to Tel Aviv-Yafo for a long weekend to enjoy this cosmopolitan city and to dive in its blue waters!

 That was my spontaneous, unplanned and awesome trip to Jordan and Israel.
+Did you enjoy my Jordan and Israel complete itinerary?
 See you soon on my next adventure!

 Thanks for reading!